Multihuntr/basic-waveform-visualiser/README.md

 `Steepness`/`Curviness` - settings for the waveform envelope.
 Primarily to force the waveform envelope to be vaguely eye-shaped.
 Curviness defines how much the edges get pinched (1 - no tapering, 2 - tapering to the mean at the edges, 10 - essentially a sharp cut-off at a certain point), and steepness defines what proportion of the waveform gets tapered.
 Try setting Curviness really high (about 10) and vary steepness to get an idea of what it does.

 `Momentum` - applies a momentum to the temporal aspect.
 Allows you to smooth out the vertical motion of the line.
 Less realism for a smoother line.
 (0 - no momentum, most realistic, shaky line, 0.95 - very slowly moving, smooth line).
 Suggestion: increase gain as you increase momentum.

+`Min.
+Loud.
+Thresh.` - Minimum loudness threshold.
+If the maximum loudness is less than this value, then it just displays a flat line.
+0 is the middle, 1 is the the maximum.